WeblateOrg/weblate/docs/admin/install.rst

 Adjust site name in admin interface, otherwise links in RSS or registration emails will not work.

-Please open admin interface and edit default site name and domain under the :guilabel:`Sites › Sites` (or you can do that directly at ``/admin/sites/site/1/`` URL under your Weblate installation).
+Please open the admin interface and edit default site name and domain under the :guilabel:`Sites › Sites` (or you can do that directly at ``/admin/sites/site/1/`` URL under your Weblate installation).
 You have to change the :guilabel:`Domain name` to match your setup.

 .. note::

-    This setting should contain only domain name.
+    This setting should contain only the domain name.
 For configuring protocol (enabling HTTPS) use :setting:`ENABLE_HTTPS` and for changing URL use :setting:`URL_PREFIX`.

-Alternatively you can set the site name from command line using :djadmin:`changesite`.
-For example for using built in server:
+Alternatively, you can set the site name from command line using :djadmin:`changesite`.
+For example, when using built in server:

 .. code-block:: sh